 Most people interested in going on to university apply through UCAS during S6.
 Occasionally S5 pupils will apply but for this, you need to be very clear about what courses you want to go for and also about having a good chance of achieving the necessary entry requirements.
 PSE classes in S6 will help and support you through the application process.
 The main website to use as a starting point for university information is www.ucas.com

-If you are interested in careers in medicine, veterinary medicine or law you should register with Access to the Professions as soon as possible – using this link.
+If you are interested in careers in medicine, veterinary medicine or law you should register with Reach as soon as possible – using this link.
 Ideally you should register with them from early in S4.

 If you are attending Musselburgh School and are interested in Higher Education you may get some support from LEAPS look out for more information during PSE and in assemblies.

 FOR S5 pupils interested in higher education courses (college and uni); check the S5 Resources by LEAPS here

 Whether you are in S5, or at the start of S6, it is really important you do some background research and preparation so that the application process works as smoothly as possible for you.
 Some courses will need you to have some related work experience.
 Others will need a lot of detailed and varied specific work experience.
 All university applications can benefit from having life and work experience and extra curricular activities to help add to your personal statement.
 An ideal time to get some more experience is during the summer break between S5 and S6 and this can be planned out well in advance.

 Most university courses require you to have good Higher results – usually between 3 and 5 good Highers as their minimum entry requirement.
 The subjects required will vary from course to course.

 It is really important that you make sure you ALWAYS DOUBLE CHECK INDIVIDUAL COURSE ENTRY REQUIREMENTS ON INDIVIDUAL UNIVERSITY WEBSITES to ensure you have the most up to date information.

 More HE options: HNC/HND